lavalink-devs/Lavalink/IMPLEMENTATION.md

 204 - No Content

 #### Track Loading
-The REST api is used to resolve audio tracks for use with the `play` op.
+This endpoint is used to resolve audio tracks for use with the [Update Player](#update-player) endpoint.
 > `/loadtracks?identifier=dQw4w9WgXcQ` is deprecated and for removal in v4
 ```
 GET /v3/loadtracks?identifier=dQw4w9WgXcQ